PEIYING ZHU, SENIOR VICE PRESIDENT OF WIRELESS RESEARCH, HUAWEI (11 Apr, 11:45 CST)

 Abstract: Today, 5G is being widely deployed across all regions of the world, and its technology evolution continues with 5G Advanced in 3GPP Release 18 and beyond.
 5G Advanced marks the second phase of 5G technology evolution and it is bringing a new wave of wireless innovations that will fully deliver on the 5G promise.
 At the same time, the 6G vision is starting to emerge, and it will become the new wireless platform for 2030 and beyond.
 To prepare for it, we are conducting advanced wireless research that will bring disruptive innovations, pushing technology boundaries to enable new and enhanced user experiences.
 Join this keynote to hear more about what new technologies are coming with 5G Advanced, the early vision for 6G, and the key innovations that will enable our future.

-Bio: John E. Smee is Vice President of Engineering at Qualcomm Technologies Inc., where he is the 5G R&D lead responsible for overseeing all 5G research projects including end-end systems design, standards contributions, and advanced RF/HW/SW prototype implementations in Qualcomm’s wireless research and development group.
-He joined Qualcomm in 2000, holds over 150 U.S. Patents, and has been involved in the design, innovation, standardization, and productization of wireless communications systems such as 5G NR, 4G LTE, 3G CDMA, and IEEE 802.11.
-He also leads Qualcomm’s companywide academic collaboration program across technologies including wireless, semiconductor, multimedia, security, and machine learning.
-John was chosen to participate in the National Academy of Engineering Frontiers of Engineering program and received his Ph.D. in electrical engineering from Princeton University and also holds an M.A. from Princeton and an M.Sc. and B.Sc. from Queen's University.
+Bio: John Smee is Senior VP of Engineering and Head of Wireless Research at Qualcomm, where he oversees all 5G/6G and Wi-Fi R&D projects including systems design, standards contributions, and advanced radio, hardware, and software research testbeds and technology trials with industry partners.
+He joined Qualcomm in 2000, holds over 175 U.S. Patents, and has focused on the innovation and commercial launches of wireless communications across 5G NR, 4G LTE, 3G CDMA, and IEEE 802.11.
+He also leads Qualcomm’s companywide academic collaboration program across technologies including wireless, semiconductor, automotive, multimedia, security, and machine learning.
+He received his Ph.D. in electrical engineering from Princeton University and holds an M.A. from Princeton and an M.Sc. and B.Sc. from Queen's University.

 Bio: Eric Starkloff is an advocate for the profound impact engineering has on society and the critical role technology plays in serving the public interest.
 As president, chief executive officer, and a member of the NI board of directors, he’s responsible for accelerating NI’s vision to drive long-term growth and innovation.